 - Study each lesson and take notes.
-A typical lesson requires 20 to 30 minutes of study. - If requested, notebooks for taking notes will be provided from the Learning Center. - Contact your teacher regularly using the CONNECTOR for help and support. - Assignments require a 70% or higher to continue. - You may have up to 2 attempts on the practice test. - You must contact your teacher if you need submissions reset. - Any form of cheating or use of online copy/paste answers could lead to loss of credit and disciplinary action.
+A typical lesson requires 20 to 30 minutes of study. - If requested, notebooks for taking notes will be provided by the school. - Assignments require a 70% or higher to continue. - You may have up to 2 attempts on the practice test. - You must ask your teacher if you need submissions reset. - Any form of cheating or use of online copy/paste answers could lead to loss of credit and disciplinary action.